This week’s Throwback Thursday player is Tom Carmean.

 In June of 2018 Tom resigned his position as Guilford College’s head men’s lacrosse coach Friday.
 The Quakers’ career coaching wins departs after eight seasons to work with the Pediatric Brain Tumor Foundation and its “vs. Cancer” initiative.

-Carmean closed his Guilford career with a 67-61 (.523 winning percentage) mark.
-He surpassed Guilford Athletics Hall of Famer Geoff Miller as the winningest coach in program history with a 2018 win over Cazenovia College.
-The Quakers posted a 9-8 overall record that season, which included a seven-game winning streak, Guilford’s longest skein since 1986.
+Carmean closed his Guilford career with a 67-61 (.523 winning percentage) mark, surpassing Guilford Athletics Hall of Famer Geoff Miller as the winningest coach in program history with a 2018 win over Cazenovia College.
+The Quakers posted a 9-8 overall record that season, which included a seven-game winning streak, Guilford’s longest since 1986.

 The Ithaca, New York, native came to Guilford in June 2010 as the 12th head men’s lacrosse coach in school history.
 The Quakers enjoyed their best season (9-7) since 1993 in 2011 and opened the 2014 campaign with an unprecedented 5-0 record.